Sensory Friendly Hours

-Thanks to the Autism Society of Texas for generously donating the first 50 reservations.
-Those tickets have been reserved.
-There are still tickets available – join the fun by purchasing your tickets today!
+Thanks to the Autism Society of Texas for generously donating the first 50 tickets!

 Preparing for Your Visit

 Yes!
-Therapists working with clients may accompany the family free of charge.
-No pre-registration required for therapists.
-Therapists please check-in at Admissions desk upon arrival.
+Therapists working with clients may accompany the family—completely free of charge.
+No pre-registration is required for accompanying therapists.
+If you are a therapist and plan to attend Sensory Friendly Hours with your client, please check-in at our Admissions Desk upon arrival.

 Can my typically developing child attend too?

 Yes!
 We understand that it can often be difficult for families with children of mixed abilities/ages to find activities that will keep everyone entertained.
-At Thinkery, families learn and play together and we have exhibits and activities that appeal to many.
-We invite you to bring the whole family!
+At Thinkery, families learn and play together, and our exhibits and activities were designed to appeal to many.
+We invite you to bring the entire family!

 What did you do to prepare for the event?

-Our Sensory Friendly Hours are modeled after similar programs held at other museums, including the Houston Children’s Museum and Seattle Children’s Museums.
-We modeled our Social Narrative after one produced by the Academy of Natural Sciences at Drexler University and have produced a special map for the event.
-To be sure we are implementing best practices we’ve consulted with therapists from the Center for Autism and Related Disorders and also consulted with The Autism Society of Texas.
+Our Sensory Friendly Hours are modeled after similar programs held at museums across the country, including Houston Children’s Museum and Seattle Children’s Museum.
+We have modeled our Social Narrative after one produced by the Academy of Natural Sciences at Drexel University, and we’ve produced a special map for the event.
+To ensure we are implementing best practices, we’ve consulted with therapists from Center for Autism and Related Disorders and Autism Society of Texas.

-Weekends are generally busiest as are weekday mornings.
-Weekday afternoons are best and community night, from 4pm-8pm on Wednesdays is a great time to visit.
-You can always call ahead to find out if there is a school group or other big event on the day you plan to come.
+Weekends are generally busiest, as are weekday mornings.
+We recommend visiting Thinkery on weekday afternoons and during Community Night (Wednesdays from 4–8 pm).
+Please note, you may call ahead to find out if there is a school group or special event scheduled for the day of your visit.

 I have other questions.
 Who can I ask?

-For more info email Kate Moon at firstname.lastname@example.org.
+For more information, please email Todd Moore, public programs manager, at firstname.lastname@example.org.